 Uniontown, WA 99179

-The society publishes a newsletter quarterly and either emails or snail mails them to members.
-If you have ideas, want to submit information, or just want to make comments contact Linda Hackbarth:
+The society publishes a newsletter that is free to the public.
+It is posted on our facebook page, through email and posted on our website.
+If you have ideas, want to submit information, or just want to make comments contact Kathy Meyer: email@example.com

 Pullman Business Directory: 1881-1993